-Error codes can be frustrating since they prevent the computer from completing a particular command or commands.
-This can cause loss of data especially if the error code is a Blue Screen of Death (BSOD) issue.
-In this article, we’re looking into PAGE FAULT IN NONPAGED AREA and the potential solutions to the issue.
+Error codes can be highly frustrating as they disrupt computer operations, potentially leading to data loss, especially in the case of Blue Screen of Death (BSOD) issues.
+In this article, we will focus on the PAGE FAULT IN NONPAGED AREA error and explore potential solutions to resolve this issue.

 This is a fatal problem, and the only way out of it is to reboot the system.
 The error occurs when there are discrepancies within the memory page that the Windows OS requests to carry on with the running processes.
 If the system does not find the memory page, it crashes and displays the PAGE FAULT IN NONPAGED AREA error message.

 What is the Windows PAGE FAULT IN NONPAGED AREA Error?

 The computer uses two different types of memory storage which are Random Access Memory (RAM) and hard drive.
 Of course, there are other types of memory used by the computer, but let’s focus on these two to clarify the issue for now.
 A hard drive’s memory is permanent whereas RAM’s storage is temporary.
 So, the latter is operational as it stores information only when the system is running.
 The hard drive retains memory if the computer is switched off.

 If there is a lot of data for the RAM to process and store, the one meant for idle tasks is moved to a ‘page file’ for temporary storage.
 A page file’s location is found in a hard drive and used as excess storage space for the RAM.
 So, when there are a lot of tasks in the process, there is a constant exchange of data between the RAM and the page file.

 Now, the NONPAGED area referred to in the error message is a section of memory that the system requires to run.
 This is the memory that is constantly in use and retained in RAM, which is the non-paged area.
 So, when PAGE FAULT IN NONPAGED AREA error occurs, the system would have failed to fetch necessary memory from the non-paged area.